KyrietS/patchjson/README.md

 ```

-## Using library libpatchjson in your project
+## Using library patchjson in your project

 Use FetchContent to include patchjson in your project.
 ```cmake